 On reaching Planet Zarg, the children have learned how to overcome the challenges, becoming stronger and more resilient.
 Together they have supported each other on a journey through space like no other.

 During the Stardust workshops, we use the story to talk about the challenges we have all faced and through games, exercises, and singing rehearsals build each other’s confidence ready to deliver fantastic performances accompanied by professional orchestra; an exciting opportunity for participating children to experience the joys of live performance at its best.
 This helps to give the children a renewed sense of confidence in themselves as well as giving them an experience that will live with them forever.

-The first project is currently taking place with children from a selection of primary schools in the Bath and Wiltshire area with Tessa Armstrong and Shean Bowers.
-There will be two exciting performances of the Oratorio in Bath Abbey on 14th and 15th October 2021 performed by a choir of 250 children and directed by Shean Bowers.
-The choir will be accompanied by Bristol Ensemble and the Oratorio narrated by established actor, writer and presenter, Jon Monie.
+The first project took place place with children from a selection of primary schools in the Bath and Wiltshire area with Tessa Armstrong and Shean Bowers.
+There were two exciting performances of the Oratorio in Bath Abbey on 14th and 15th October 2021 performed by a choir of 250 children and directed by Shean Bowers.
+The choir was accompanied by Bristol Ensemble and the Oratorio narrated by established actor, writer and presenter, Jon Monie.

 We hope to expand the project across the country to reach out to and help many children in the UK.

 To find out more please email Tessa Armstrong at firstname.lastname@example.org.